 Like mystical objects of contemplation, citations arouse awe and apprehension, imbued as they are with the capacity to elevate or (should they be inadequate or absent) undermine.

 The points of comparison between numbers-obsessed higher education and certain concepts of fetishism are worth considering further.
-The Oxford English dictionary defines fetishism as “an excessive and irrational commitment to a particular thing.”
+The Oxford English Dictionary defines fetishism as ‘an excessive and irrational commitment to a particular thing’.
 As the following sections will show, the present-day worship of the numerical is essentially inordinate and illogical, based as it is on illusion, deception and the workings of the imagination.
 The idea of the fetish developed in the sixteenth and seventeenth centuries as a result of encounters between Portuguese and other European traders and the peoples in West African coastal areas.
 The African peoples with whom the Europeans had dealings attached value to apparently worthless objects, which they refused to exchange for costly items such as gold (Pietz, 1985, p.5; 1987, p.
 23; see also Tanaka, 2011, p.134; McNally, 2012, p.201).
 From this perverse, inexplicable rejection of the logical principles of the western market economy, western merchants and writers devised the concept of fetishism, denoting a superstitious reverence for items of no mercantile value (Pietz, 1987, pp.23–4; McNally, 2012, pp.201–4).
-Europeans viewed fetishism as an incorrigible “silence before the gods of the market” (McNally, 2012, p.203).
+Thus, Europeans viewed fetishism as an incorrigible ‘silence before the gods of the market’ (McNally, 2012, p.203).
 The fetishism of numbers in restructured institutions of higher education is the antithesis of this.
 Metaphorically speaking, the present-day cult of the quantifiable is a core component of the worship of the divinities of the market.

 The concept of fetishism has various dimensions, as the origins and associations of the word ‘fetish’ suggest.
 In 1757, Charles De Brosses concocted the term fétichisme and in Du Cult des Dieux Fétiches (1760) described how apparently unremarkable objects could be perceived as objects of veneration and endowed with a numinous potency (Pietz, 1985, p.7; Dant, 1996, p.497; McNally, 2012, p.203).
 Prior to this, in the course of the interactions between Europeans and West African peoples from the sixteenth century onwards, the pidgin word fetisso had been employed.
-Fetisso stemmed from the Portuguese word feitiço, which denoted magical practice or witchcraft in the late middle ages.
+Fetisso stemmed from the Portuguese word feitiço, which denoted magical practice or witchcraft in the late Middle Ages.
 In turn, feitiço derived from the Latin facticius (or factitius) meaning manufactured.
-The adjective was also associated with artifice and fakery, as the term factitiou’ suggests (Pietz, 1985, p.5, 1987, pp.23–25; Tanaka, 2011, p.134; McNally, 2012, p.202).
-As these antecedents of the term ‘fetishism’ intimate, fetishised commodities are surrounded by an aura of enchantment.
+The adjective was also associated with artifice and fakery, as the term ‘factitious’ suggests (Pietz, 1985, p.5, 1987, pp.23–5; Tanaka, 2011, p.134; McNally, 2012, p.202).
+As these antecedents of the term ‘fetishism’ intimate, fetishized commodities are surrounded by an aura of enchantment.
 They also have meretricious aspects in that the value ascribed to them derives from surface appearances and symbolism, rather than from any intrinsic merit (Pietz, 1987, p.25).

 Pietz makes a point that has bearing on this.
-He describes (1993, p.136) how De Brosses depicted aspects of West African religious practices as “the fetish worshipper’s desire-driven illusion” (see Dant, 1996, p.497).
-Although colonial perceptions of this kind have often been criticised, De Brosses’s description could be applied in the modern academic context, in which the fetishism of numbers is characterised in part by a mixture of desire and delusion.
+He describes (1993, p.136) how De Brosses depicted aspects of West African religious practices as ‘the fetish worshipper’s desire-driven illusion’ (see Dant, 1996, p.497).
+Although colonial perceptions of this kind have often been criticized, De Brosses’s description could be applied in the modern academic context, in which the fetishism of numbers is characterized in part by a mixture of desire and delusion.
 Indeed, the special status accorded to the numerical, based in part on perceptions of numbers as rational, accurate and objective, is illogical and misplaced.
 As the following section will show, numbers can be deceptive, subjective, unstable and easily manipulated.
 They can also sow confusion and undermine that which they purport to upgrade.

 Symbolism, semblance and subjectivity